ThorChristiansen2/Bachelor_project_Sensor_Based_Navigation_For_Drones/README.md

 # Bachelor_project_Sensor_Based_Navigation_For_Drones

-Bachelor project prepared at the Department of Electrical Engineering at the Technical University of Denmark
+This bachelor project was prepared at the department of Electrical Engineering (Automation and Control) at the Technical University of Denmark in fulfillment of the requirements for acquiring a Bachelor of Science degree in Electrical Engineering.

+The project is written by August Leander Høeg and Thor Vestergaard Christiansen, students at the Technical University of Denmark.